Prapthi564/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

     kubectl apply -f nginxexternal.yaml
     ```

-1. In the Bash session within the Cloud Shell pane, review the output of the command you run in the previous task to verify that the deployment and the corresponding service have been created.
+1. In the Bash session within the Cloud Shell pane, review the output of the command you ran in the previous task to verify that the deployment and the corresponding service have been created.

    ![](../images/external-1.png)

-### Task 6: Verify the you can access an external AKS-hosted service
+### Task 6: Verify that you can access an external AKS-hosted service

-In this task, you will verify the container can be accessed externally using the public IP address.
+In this task, you will verify that the container can be accessed externally using the public IP address.

-1. In the Bash session within the Cloud Shell pane, run the following to retrieve information about the nginxexternal service including name, type, IP addresses, and ports.
+1. In the Bash session within the Cloud Shell pane, run the following to retrieve information about the nginxexternal service, including name, type, IP addresses, and ports.

     ```sh
     kubectl get service nginxexternal